MLK family, Vice President Harris urge U.S. Senate act to bolster right to vote | Politics

 MLK family, Vice President Harris urge U.S. Senate act to bolster right to vote

 As part of the annual Martin Luther King Jr. Day D.C.
 Peace Walk https://mlkholidaydc.org, the King family and more than 100 national and local civil rights groups strode across the Frederick Douglass Memorial Bridge calling on President Joe Biden's Democrats to pass a bill https://news.trust.org/item/20220113182721-f9syv in the U.S. Senate.
-The march followed a disappointing week for Biden, who went to the Capitol to urge Senate colleagues to change the chamber's rules so they could overcome Republican opposition to the bill, only to be forcefully rejected by two conservative Democrats who hold effective veto power.
+The march followed a disappointing week for Biden, who went to the Capitol to urge Senate colleagues to change filibuster rules so they could overcome Republican opposition to the bill, only to be forcefully rejected by two conservative Democrats who effectively hold veto power in the evenly split chamber.

 The family of slain civil rights leader Martin Luther King Jr. and their supporters, some shouting, “Hey Hey!
 Ho Ho!
 Voter suppression has got to go,” marched in Washington on Monday urging passage of a law to protect voters from racial discrimination.
 As part of the annual Martin Luther King Jr. Day D.C.
 Peace Walk https://mlkholidaydc.org, the King family and more than 100 national and local civil rights groups strode across the Frederick Douglass Memorial Bridge calling on President Joe Biden's Democrats to pass a bill https://news.trust.org/item/20220113182721-f9syv in the U.S. Senate.

-The march followed a disappointing week for Biden, who went to the Capitol to urge Senate colleagues to change the chamber's rules so they could overcome Republican opposition to the bill, only to be forcefully rejected by two conservative Democrats who hold effective veto power.
+The march followed a disappointing week for Biden, who went to the Capitol to urge Senate colleagues to change filibuster rules so they could overcome Republican opposition to the bill, only to be forcefully rejected by two conservative Democrats who effectively hold veto power in the evenly split chamber.
 In a separate speech livestreamed to the late Rev. King's Ebenezer Baptist Church in Atlanta, Vice President Kamala Harris also urged the Senate to act, warning that efforts to restrict voting in some U.S. states could make it more difficult for millions of Americans to vote.

-"The Senate must pass this bill now,” she said.
-“Today, we must not be complacent or complicit.”
+"We must not be complacent or complicit," Harris said.
+"We must not give up, and we must not give in.
+To truly honor the legacy of the man we celebrate today, we must continue to fight for the freedom to vote, for freedom for all."
 At a rally before Monday's March, King's son, Martin Luther King III, praised Democrats for passing a sweeping infrastructure bill last year, but implored them to push through voting-rights legislation.

 "You were successful with infrastructure, which was a great thing," King said to a crowd of hundreds, "but we need you to use that same energy to ensure that all Americans have the unencumbered right to vote."
 King III, his wife, Arndrea Waters King, and their daughter Yolanda Renee King, led the march across the bridge.